Laws, Regulations, and Public Safety

 - Vending and the selling of items, food, or services within park boundaries is prohibited without a permit or contract with the State.

 - Passengers in a vehicle must be in the vehicle with seat belt fastened.
-It is dangerous to let passengers ride without seatbelts, in the bed of your truck or in a vessel while on the road or in a parking lot (even at low speeds)!
+It is dangerous and illegal to let passengers ride without seatbelts, in the bed of your truck or in a vessel while on the road.

 - Motorized vehicles (cars, miniature motorcycles, golf carts, etc.) driven in the park must be registered with the DMV and have a street legal license plate.